Porpolomopsis calyptriformis

-Porpolomopsis calyptriformis is a species of agaric (gilled mushroom) in the family Hygrophoraceae.
-It has been given the recommended English name of Pink Waxcap.
+Porpolomopsis calyptriformis, commonly known as the pink wax cap, ballerina waxcap or salmon waxy cap, is a species of agaric (gilled mushroom) in the family Hygrophoraceae.
 The species has a European distribution, occurring mainly in agriculturally unimproved grassland.
 Threats to its habitat have resulted in the species being assessed as globally "vulnerable" on the IUCN Red List of Threatened Species.
 A similar but as yet unnamed species occurs in North America.

 Taxonomy

 The species was first described in 1838 by the Rev. Miles Joseph Berkeley as Agaricus calyptraeformis (so spelt), based on specimens he collected locally in England.
 In 1889, Swiss mycologist Victor Fayod moved it to the genus Hygrocybe.
 The specific epithet comes from Greek καλὐπτρα (= a woman's veil) + Latin forma (= shape), hence "veil-shaped".

 In 2008, Bresinsky proposed the genus Porpolomopsis to accommodate the species.
-Recent molecular research, based on cladistic analysis of DNA sequences, found that Porpolomopsis calyptriformis does not belong in Hygrocybe sensu stricto and confirmed its removal to the genus Porpolomopsis.
+Recent molecular research, based on cladistic analysis of DNA sequences, found that P. calyptriformis does not belong in Hygrocybe sensu stricto and confirmed its removal to Porpolomopsis.